rfloresx/web/README.md

 ```
 curl localhost:800/cortex/lang/class
 ```
-This will return the JSON generated from the `::cortex::lang::class` object.
+The server will reply with the JSON code generated from `::cortex::lang::class`.